The Visual Resources Library

 The Visual Resources Library supports the teaching and research needs of the Art History Department faculty.
 It is staffed by a full-time visual resources librarian who develops and manages a growing digital image database, as well as a wide-ranging collection of more than 80,000 slides.
 The facility also houses several scanning and computer stations.

-Refurbished during Summer 2016, the Visual Resources Study Room boasts a new study station featuring collaborative learning software, Solstice, and a 40 in.
+Refurbished during Summer 2016, the Visual Resources Study Room in Smiley Art Building Room 106C boasts a new study station featuring collaborative learning software, Solstice, and a 40 in.
 4K, UHD flat-screen display.
 Here students who bring their own devices (BYOD) can wirelessly share their own notes and images with classmates during study sessions for exams and class projects.

 The Study Room is also used for meetings of the SA funded student group, The Art History Association.